Patient Has Advice That Can Save Your Life

 Please, I advise you, every person, especially men…go to see your doctor.
-Go to see a vascular doctor who is certified like these doctors…Dr. Kerr and Dr. Wright at The Vein & Vascular Institute.”
+Go to see a vascular doctor who is certified like these doctors…Dr. Kerr and Dr. Wright at The Vein and Vascular Institute of Tampa.”

-If you are male and over the age of 40, take the advice of Hector.
-Schedule an aneurysm screening to make sure you haven’t started to develop a potentially fatal aortic aneurysm.
+If you are male and over the age of 40, take Hector’s advice.
+Talk to your doctor about having an aneurysm screening to make sure you haven’t started to develop a potentially fatal aortic aneurysm.

 When discovered at its early stages, aortic aneurysm repair can be performed using minimally invasive surgical procedures that require a very small incision and offer quick recovery time.